SkyTemple/skytemple-randomizer/CLI_API.md

 If true, NPCs are randomized.
 Other places were NPCs appear are also changed if technically possible (boss fights, special episode player characters, etc.).

+#### `.starters.npcs_use_smart_replace`
+Type: Boolean

+If true, use a more exhaustive algorithm for replacing in-game mentions of NPCs.
+This is typically slower than doing a simple replacement.

 #### `.starters_npcs.overworld_music`
 Type: Boolean